barrett370/Misc_Share/Professional_Computing_Notes.md

 - Processing = *Obtaining, recording or holding data or carrying out any operation on it*

 - Data Controller = *Who controls why or how data is processed*
-- Data Processor = *Anybody who processes the dta on behalf of the controller*
+- Data Processor = *Anybody who processes the data on behalf of the controller*
 - Personal Data = *Data which relates to a living person who can be identified using this data (possibly with other data the Controller might have)*
 - Sensitive Data = *Personal Data having racial, ethnic, religious, political or sexual aspects of a person*

 ### General Data Protection Regulation (GDPR)
 - Next major revision
 - Focus is on the protection of personal data
-- Aims for consistency accross Europe
+- Aims for consistency across Europe
 - Technology has changed drastically since 1998
 - Emphasis on transparency, accountability and awareness
 - Should give more control to a person's own data